-3.1.1 Data Protection Act 1998
+3.1.1 General Data Protection Regulation 2018/Data Protection Act 2018

-Data Protection laws cover information which relates to a living person.
-Basically, the Data Protection Acts give people certain rights and gives us (and you as our employee) responsibilities for personal information.
+Data Protection law covers information which relates to a living person.
+Data Protection legislation gives people certain rights and gives us (and you as our employee) responsibilities for personal information.
 These responsibilities relate to:

-- Getting information fairly - Registering new uses of the information - Making sure there are enough details but not too many, and that details are accurate, up to date and not kept for longer than necessary - Allowing people whose details we hold access to their files and the right to - correct or delete incorrect information; and - Security measures to protect personal information
+- Obtaining, storing, using, transmitting personal and special category information lawfully and fairly - Publishing Privacy Notices for staff and the public on how the Council uses personal information - Processing personal information in a way which reinforces and respects individuals' information rights - Registering new uses of the information - Making sure there are enough details but not too many, and that details are accurate, up to date and not kept for longer than necessary - Allowing people whose details we hold access to their files and the right to - · Correct or delete incorrect information: and - Security measures to protect personal information